Skip to content

 dirty 0.10 0.05 0.030 very_messy

 The same constants are exported from plotsim for engine-direct mutation: PERFECTLY_CLEAN, SLIGHTLY_MESSY, REALISTIC, DIRTY.
+Presets always set scale_with_trajectory: false and noise_family: gaussian; opt into the heteroscedastic lane or a heavy-tailed family by passing the explicit dict form.

 noise is independent of the quality block — noise perturbs metric values during generation (correlations and trajectory still hold); quality corrupts the output table after generation.